Every day when I start your day, I expect to see a miracle and get tons of traffic and exposure to my Blog.

-There are many top blogs like Problogger, Dailyblogtips, Labnol and many more out there.
-All you need to do is sit down, open these blogs and try to find out whats common in them.
+There are many popular blogs like ShoutMeLoud, Social Media Examiner, and many more out there.
+All you need to do is sit down, open these blogs, and try to find out what’s common in them.
 What strategy they are putting to create a top blog and not just another blog.

-Each time you visit a top notch blog in any niche, you come across some common practices that are being followed.
+Each time you visit a top-notch blog in any niche, you come across some common practices that are being followed.
 And sadly, you are left with two options:

-- Either to mimic the blogging practices that are being followed, or,
+- Either to mimic the blogging practices that are being followed or,

 - Sit back and complain, “Oh, each of them is just so similar.”

-Here I’m talking about few practices which you can implement on your blog today to make your blog stand out and give a direction to A Blogger list.
+Here I’m talking about a few practices which you can implement on your blog today to make your blog stand out and give a direction to A Blogger list.

 Of-course a backdoor insight, but do not jump to conclusions, without reading the complete post.
-You will have a clear cut idea about which option to follow, and which one to forgo, for being a top notch blogger too.
+You will have a clear cut idea about which option to follow, and which one to forgo, for being a top-notch blogger too.

 So, let’s begin with some of the common blogging practices that make you feel that the blogosphere is unbalanced and unfair to budding bloggers.